FredericaBernkastel/contrapunctus/readme.md

 | inversion about axis `a` | `a − x` |
 | retrograde | reverse the word |
 | augmentation by `r` | multiply durations by `r ∈ ℚ` |

+This representation is not a choice so much as a convergence: **Schottstaedt (1984) uses semitones above low C with onsets and durations counted in eighth notes; Giraud et al. (2015) use semitones with onsets and durations counted in sixteenths.** Thirty-one years and opposite tasks — generation and analysis — and the same lattice.
+It is what the problem is made of.

 **No floating point anywhere.** Nothing to quantise, nothing to certify, no Lipschitz constant to measure, no safety factor to assume.
 Roadmap steps 1 through 3 of ricercar — the roughness constant, the branch and bound over